 It was another school day for Blair Jones.
 Standing in front of the class made her feel jubilant.
 After all who wouldn’t be?
-She was a second year teacher at Brisbane State High School teaching her specialty in being a mathematics genius.
+She was a second-year teacher at Brisbane State High School teaching her specialty in being a mathematics genius.

 An unusual knock at the door interrupted her thoughts.
 As she looked up there was her boss, the Principal of the school looking at her in a way that expressed, “I need to talk to you.”

 She responded by giving a slight nod, before returning to her class.
-She could hear the thud of his boots trail back down the hallway, until they disappeared into his office.
+She could hear the thud of his boots trail back down the hallway until they disappeared into his office.

 Just when she was about to continue, the bell rang for the end of the day.
 She announced for them to leave once they have written their names on the front.
-With that she was left alone to collect all the papers, she must mark this weekend.
+With that she was left alone to collect all the papers, she must mark that weekend.

 Once packed she left her classroom tidy and headed towards her boss’s door.
 Could this mean that my transfer for Tara Shire State College in the Darling Downs would be approved?

-She grabbed her things and ran to the door, she whispered her apologies and dashed to her car.
+Blair grabbed her things and ran to the door, she whispered her apologies and dashed to her car.
 She may have seemed rude to him, but he would understand.
 Wouldn’t he.
 Blair slammed the door pulling her knees up to her head as she sat in the backseat of her Triton Ute.
 Her body went numb with fear and confusion.

 Her hands were trembling as she tried to wipe the tears from her reddened cheeks.
 She gasped for air, as she cried out in pain.
 Her heart was ripped from her chest and thrown out the window and she was left with the mess to clean up.

 She couldn’t comprehend the news she was given.
 They couldn’t just be gone like that.
-You see it on television all the time, but when it was apart of your life story it became real.
+You see it on television all the time, but when it was a part of your life story it became real.
 Too real.

 All of those memories I was going to have in the future, gone.
 Vanished into thin air.
 Like I was a piece of clothing in a washing machine.
 I keep on tumbling and never have I stopped.

-She made her way up the path to the front door and dreaded to find Lydia collapsed on the couch with a box of tissues engulfing her.
+She made her way up the pebbled path to the front door and dreaded to find Lydia collapsed on the couch with a box of tissues engulfing her.
 Lydia looked up when she heard Blair come closer and she pushed herself up and into her sister’s warm embrace.
-When they drew back a little and looked into each others eyes having the instant sisterly connection of knowing exactly what each other were thinking.
+When they drew back a little and looked into each other’s eyes having the instant sisterly connection of knowing exactly what each other were thinking.

-With a block of chocolate and a bag of plain potato chips later they were tucked under their parents’ bed covers, in each others arms trying to sleep.
+With a block of chocolate and a bag of plain potato chips later they were tucked under their parent’s bed covers, in each other’s arms trying to sleep.
 Lydia eventually did with Blair stroking her flaming red hair.

-She loved the photo of their family portrait hanging in their parents’ room.
-You can clearly see a resemblance between Sophia and Lydia’s as their eyes were green like a forest that stood out just like their hair.
+She loved the photo of their family portrait hanging in their parent’s room.
+You can clearly see a resemblance between Sophia and Lydia, as their eyes were green like a forest that stood out just like their hair.
 Blair was a mirror image of her father Graham, curly, sandy hair that was longer than her fathers to about her shoulders and bright sapphire eyes.